 Developers from Princeton, NYU, Cornell, and the University of Minnesota participated in a two-week GeoBlacklight Winter Codesprint that resulted in a major new version, GeoBlacklight 2.0.
 This version is compatible with the latest release of the underlying framework, Blacklight 7, which itself includes several significant component upgrades for Bootstrap 4 and Rails 5.2 support.
 Visit the GeoBlacklight 2.0 Upgrade Guide for more information.

 SPATIAL SEARCH RELEVANCY: A long standing issue was addressed that implements a bounding box ratio relevancy strategy for the map search.
 This means that items that most closely fit the selected map extent will rise to the top of the search results.

-INDEX MAPS: Developers from Cornell University led the effort during the sprint to improve several aspects of how GeoBlacklight handles OpenIndexMaps.
+INDEX MAPS: Developers from Cornell University led the effort during the to improve several aspects of how GeoBlacklight handles OpenIndexMaps.
 This enhancement includes selected feature highlighting, a download link for the selected feature, and adjustments to the layout of the attribute table.